Pruthil-2910/ML-From-Scratch/Regularization/README.md

 ### 🚀 Ridge Regression (Gradient Descent)
 This version focuses only on learning weights and bias without extra tracking.

+### 🔗 Lasso Regression
+Implementation of **Lasso Regression** from scratch using Python and NumPy.
+Introduces **L1 regularization**, which encourages sparsity by driving some coefficients exactly to zero.

 #### 📊 Steps Explanation:
 To understand the derivation and intuition, check the diagrams below: